Project

 I think the problem goes beyond than that.
 String#delete takes a string as a parameter and natural thought progression would indicate that this acts as a substring delete.
 If String#delete took an array then its current behavior would make more sense.

-Updated by svoop (Sven Schwyn) almost 6 years ago
+Updated by svoop (Sven Schwyn) about 6 years ago

 matz (Yukihiro Matsumoto) wrote: